KrzysiekJa/Engineering-calculations-in-MATLAB/README.md

 # Engineering-calculations-in-MATLAB
-Laboratories aimed at solving problems with use of MATLAB.
+Laboratories aimed at solving problems in the field of algebra and mathematical analysis, differential equations (simulations of dynamic systems), optimization or modeling using MATLAB software.